What is the problem? Interoperability as a foundation for better eGovernment services

 When establishing national eGovernment services, there is a risk that Member States opt for incompatible solutions and that new electronic barriers emerge.

 Why the EU action is required?
 To align Member States with European frameworks

 Member States have declared in the Malmö and Granada Declarations that they will work to align their national interoperability frameworks with applicable European frameworks and develop more effective and efficient interoperable public services.

-- The Commission supported the Member States in reaching commonly agreed targets by facilitating the exchange of experiences, including on sharing or re-using applications
+The Commission will support the Member States in reaching commonly agreed targets by facilitating the exchange of experiences, including on sharing or re-using applications

-- In April 2013 the Commission launched eSens, a new Large Scale Pilot on Basic Cross Sector Services.
-This Pilot focuses on all the building blocks developed by other Large Scale Pilots.
+The Commission will launch a new Large Scale Pilot on Basic Cross Sector Services.
+This Pilot will focus on all the building blocks developed by other Large Scale Pilots.
 It will consolidate building blocks for cross-border interoperability of public services that must be reusable by public authorities, business and citizens.